How to use marketing to get new sponsors for your digital events

 As is the case in all types of organisations, senior executives focused on the success of B2B events have to quickly process information from a variety of sources to make good decisions – on an operational and strategic level.

-A cause of frustration I often encounter when working with senior executives is how difficult it can be to efficiently receive and understand data provided by event marketers.
+A cause of frustration I often encounter when working with senior executives is how difficult it can be to efficiently receive and understand data provided by B2B community marketers.

-Frequently, meetings with event marketers or the reports they provide tend to overflow with analytics – where important context and actionable insights can be difficult to pinpoint.
-It can be unclear how marketing spend is being allocated, which channels or elements of an event marketing campaign are working best, or what is being done to optimise marketing performance in the months and weeks leading up to an event.
+Frequently, meetings with B2B community marketers or the reports they provide tend to overflow with analytics – where important context and actionable insights can be difficult to pinpoint.
+It can be unclear how marketing spend is being allocated, which channels or elements of an B2B community marketing campaign are working best, or what is being done to optimise marketing performance in the months and weeks leading up to an event.

 This can strain relationships between marketers, executives and other stakeholders.